Back to Top

 These can all be signs that something more serious is going on with your cat's health.
 Talk with your vet about the next steps, such as a biopsy, x-rays, or a rhinoscopy.
 Run tests to check for underlying diseases like feline herpesvirus, calicivirus, or rhinitis.

-Don’t stress too much about sneezing.
-It’s a normal part of a cat’s health to sneeze sometimes.
-If you’re worried about leaving your kitty alone in case they get sick, consider hiring an expert Meowtel cat sitter.
-They’re fully vetted, insured, and are die-hard cat lovers.
-They’ll know when something’s amiss with your fur baby and can get them the care they need.
+Don't stress too much about sneezing.
+It's a normal part of a cat's health to sneeze sometimes.
+If you're worried about leaving your kitty alone in case they get sick, consider booking a cat sitter on Meowtel.
+Sitters on Meowtel are background-checked and often die-hard cat lovers!
+Sitters can help keep an eye on your fur baby and alert you if something seems amiss.